CESNET/ipfixprobe/README.md

 ### RPM packages

 RPM package can be created in the following versions using `--with` parameter of `rpmbuild`:
+- `--with pcap` enables RPM with pcap input plugin
-- `--with ndp` enables RPM with netcope-common, i.e., NDP communication interface; this disables libpcap input.
+- `--with ndp` enables RPM with netcope-common, i.e., ndp input plugin
-- `--with nemea` enables RPM with NEMEA interface (output)
+- `--with nemea` enables RPM with unirec output plugin
+- `--without raw` disables RPM with default raw socket input plugin
+- `--with unwind` enables RPM with stack unwinding feature

 These parameters affect required dependencies of the RPM and build process.